arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 ArangoSearch filters
 --------------------

-The basic ArangoSearch functionality can be accessed via SEARCH statement with common AQL filters and operators, e.g.:
+The basic ArangoSearch functionality can be accessed via the `SEARCH` statement with common AQL filters and operators, e.g.:

 - *AND*
 - *OR*